-Bernardo De Stasio, 56 years old, Director.
+Bernardo De Stasio, 57 years old, Director.

 Born in Rome in 1965.
-Lawyer licensed to practise in the Court of Cassation.
-In 2008 he founded the Law Firm ABD, which also provides industrial Groups with legal and out-of-court advice and assistance in civil law, business law, commercial law, company law, labour law, banking law, insolvency law, financial law and insurance law.
+Lawyer licensed to practice in the Court of Cassation.

+A practicing lawyer, in 2008 he founded the Law Firm ABD, of which he is co-owner, which also provides industrial Groups with legal and out-of-court advice and assistance in civil law, business law, commercial law, company law, labor law, banking law, insolvency law, financial law and insurance law.

 He has a considerable experience in loans, guarantees, grants and financing, assisting public companies listed in the register of financial intermediaries authorized by the Bank of Italy.

-He has served as Chairman of the Supervisory Board of Lazio Innova SpA pursuant to Legislative Decree no. 231/2001 and as a Member of the Board of Directors of Risorse per Roma SpA, a company that operates in the planning, design and transformation of the Roma Capitale area.
+He has served as Chair of the Supervisory Board of Lazio Innova SpA pursuant to Legislative Decree no. 231/2001 and as a Member of the Board of Directors of Risorse per Roma SpA, a company that operates in the planning, design and transformation of the Roma Capitale area.

 In the field of privacy and data protection, he serves as the DPO, in accordance with European Regulation 2016/679, of limited liability companies.

-She became a Member of the Board of Directors of Poste Italiane in May 2020.
+He became a Member of the Board of Directors of Poste Italiane in May 2020.

-Daniela Favrin, 52 years old, Director.
+Daniela Favrin, 53 years old, Director.

 Born in San Donà di Piave (Ve) in 1970.
 Graduated in Law from the University of Trieste.

 She has worked in Public Administration, both at a national and at a local level, at Confindustria and at private companies operating in various sectors (including public transport and the food sector), particularly in the area of organization and human resources management.

-She has been at Fincantieri SpA since 2018, initially overseeing strategic publicly funded projects in the corporate business development sector, and she is currently Head of Human Resources of Fincantieri NexTech SpA She is a member of the Board of Directors of several companies in the same Group.
+Since 2018 at Fincantieri SpA, she first worked on strategic projects financed with public funds, within corporate business development, and then, between the end of 2020 and the beginning of 2023, she was Head of Human Resources at the Fincantieri Group's Electronics Hub.
+She is currently Head of Human Resources, Corporate Offices, at Fincantieri SpA and is a member of the board of directors of several companies of the same industrial group.

 From 2017 to 2019, she was a Member of the Board of Directors of Consap SpA, a public insurance services concessionaire controlled by the Ministry of the Economy and Finance.

-She became a Member of the Board of Directors of Directors of Directors of Poste Italiane in May 2020.
+He became a Member of the Board of Directors of Poste Italiane in May 2020.

-Davide Iacovoni, 52 years old, Director.
+Davide Iacovoni, 53 years old, Director.

 Born in Rome in 1969.
-After graduating with honours in Economics and Business from the "La Sapienza" University of Rome, he then completed a PhD in Political Economics at the University of Ancona.
-He holds two Masters degrees in Economics and Finance from Co.ri.p.e.
-Piedmont and UCLouvain (Belgium).
-Since 1999 he has been working at the Italian Ministry of Economy and Finance (MEF), where he became immediately involved in the management of public debt.
+After graduating with honors in Business and Economics from the "La Sapienza" University of Rome, he then completed a PhD in Political Economics at the University of Ancona.
+He holds two Master's degrees in Economics and Finance from Co.ri.p.e Piemonte and the Catholic University of Leuven (Belgium).

+Since 1999 he has been working at the Ministry of Economy and Finance (MEF), where he became immediately involved in the management of public debt.

 In 2005, he became a second-level manager, helping to redefine the strategy for the issuance of Italian government bonds and new debt instruments, while also maintaining international relations with investors and working groups specialized in the sovereign debt sector.

-He has published a number of scientific articles, held seminars and organised conferences, including at international level.
+He has published a number of scientific articles, held seminars and organized conferences, including at international level.
 Since 2009 he has been an untenured professor at the University of Padua for the "Public Economics and Financial Markets" course, as part of the master's degree course in Economics and Finance.

 In 2018 he was appointed General Manager of Public Debt at the Treasury Department of the MEF.

-From 2006 to 2013 he was a Member of the Board of Directors of Fintecna Immobiliare S.r.I.
-She became a Member of the Board of Directors of Poste Italiane in May 2020.
+From 2006 to 2013 he was a Member of the Board of Directors of Finteena Immobiliare Srl

+He became a Member of the Board of Directors of Poste Italiane in May 2020.